 All-Natural Peanut Butter

-A natural source of plant-based protein, our All-Natural Peanut Butter contains nothing but peanuts!
+A natural source of plant-based protein, our All-Natural Peanut Butter contains nothing but peanuts.
 Combined with healthy fats, peanut butter is a great addition to any meal or snack to keep you satisfied and increase your protein intake.
 100g of peanut butter contains 30g of protein.

 Protein Pancake Mix

-If you want to start your day with a protein packed breakfast, our Protein Pancake Mix is the perfect option.
-Boasting 34g of protein per serving, it’s hard to beat this muscle-building breakfast.
+If you want to start your day with a protein-packed breakfast, our Protein Pancake Mix is the perfect option.
+Boasting 34g of protein per serving, it's hard to beat this muscle-building breakfast.

 Eggs

-Rocky Balboa was onto something when he started his day with eggs - but we recommend cooking them first.
+Rocky Balboa was onto something when he started his day with eggs — but we recommend cooking them first.
 Large eggs contain about 6g of protein each, or 13g per 100g.
-You can hard boil them in large batches for snacks, eat them as an omelette in the morning, or even stir egg whites into your oatmeal as it cooks to boost your protein intake as a whey protein alternative.
+You can hard boil them in large batches for snacks, eat them as an omelette in the morning, or even stir egg whites into your porridge as it cooks to boost your protein intake as a whey protein alternative.

-Greek Yogurt
+Greek yoghurt

-Cottage Cheese
+Cottage cheese

-Beef Jerky
+Beef jerky

-It’s important to remember, particularly for vegans, vegetarians or those trying to reduce the amount of animal products in their diet, that whey is not the be all and end all for protein supplementation.
+It's important to remember, particularly for vegans, vegetarians, or those trying to reduce the amount of animal products in their diet, that whey is not the be all and end all for protein supplementation.
 There are plenty of plant and egg-based powders out there with an equally high protein content, although amino acid content might vary.

 READ THESE NEXT: